HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

 11. Set the properties required for syndication in WCM ConfigService (for example, enable member fixer to run as part of syndication).
 You can find more information about custom syndication configuration properties in [Member fixer in Syndication](https://opensource.hcltechsw.com/digital-experience/latest/manage_content/wcm_configuration/wcm_adm_tools/wcm_member_fixer/wcm_admin_member-fixer_synd/).

-This will require a "helm chart" to be created to update the WCMConfigService properties file.
-Here is an example of that helm chart: [WCMConfigServiceHelmChart.yaml](./WCMConfigServiceHelmChart.yaml).
+This will require a "helm" values yaml file to be created to update the WCMConfigService properties file.
+Here is an example of that file: [WCMConfigServiceHelmChart.yaml](./WCMConfigServiceHelmChart.yaml).

-Note that the actual values in the helm chart provided as an example need to match the desired values for this situation.
+Note that the actual values in the helm values yaml provided as an example need to match the desired values for this situation.

-12. Import XMLAccess with `baseExport.xml` into the base virtual Portal of the target system.
+12. Import XMLAccess with `baseExport.xml` into the base Portal of the target system.

     Sample command: